yehiazeaiter/SAS25A_ENSEA_PROJET_S6/how to guides/ultrasonic.md

 *Screenshot of the GPIO settings*

-For measuring time, the calssic HAL_GetTick() function won't work in our case, because it has a precision of 1 ms, and sounds travel around 35 cm in 1 ms!
+For measuring time, the calssic `HAL_GetTick()` function won't do the trick in our case, because it has a precision of 1 ms, and sounds travel around 35 cm in 1 ms!
 So it will generate a great imprecision when calculating distances.
 Instead, we'll set up a timer for getting the exact time on two instants : rising edge and falling edge.
 For our example, we set TIM1 with a high ARR value for high precision, and to have a time interval large enough to cover distances around 20 m, here is our configuration :